dmachard/go-dnscollector/docs/configuration.md

 The `interval-monitor` in second(s) is used to count every XX second the number of in/out packets.

 The `buffer-size` settings enable to adjust the size of the buffer before discard additional packets.
-If you encounter the error message buffer is full, xxx packet(s) dropped, consider increasing this parameter to prevent message drops.
+If you encounter the warning message buffer is full, xxx packet(s) dropped, consider increasing this parameter to prevent message drops.

 ```yaml
 global: